LogoLogo

 Limited to content areas.

-Context menu of the folder pane of mail tabs.
-Not limited to a folder entry.
+Add entries to the context menu of the folder pane of mail tabs.

 Limited to content areas.

-Context menu of the message list area of a mail tab.
-Not limited to a message list entry.
+Add entries to the context menu of the message list area of a mail tab.

 If the page is loaded inside a frame, the frame context applies, otherwise the page context.
 Limited to content areas.